Though most platforms have already offered passwordless authentication, many are still relying on conventional password-based authentication.

 - Password sharing: Users sometimes share their passwords with others, either intentionally or unintentionally, compromising security.

-- Phishing attacks: Attackers can use phishing attacks to trick users into revealing their passwords.
+- Phishing attacks: Attackers can use phishing for identity to trick users into revealing their passwords.

 One notable example of effective username and password authentication can be observed in the login system used by popular social media platforms such as Facebook.
 Facebook's login process employs a combination of a username or email address and a password to authenticate users and grant access to their accounts.